RE

 Topics

-Each year group will complete a total of 9 topics and an additional 2 topics looking at other faiths.
-Judaism is covered in all year groups, plus Sikhism (Y5 & Y6), Hinduism (Y1 & Y2) and Islam (Y3 & Y4).
+Both year groups will complete a total of 9 topics and an additional 2 topics looking at other faiths.
+Judaism and Sikhism are covered in both year groups.

-The impact and measure of implementation is to ensure children not only acquire the appropriate age-related knowledge linked to the curriculum, but also skills which equip them to progress from the start of their religious education journey in Nursery until the end of Key Stage 2.
+The impact and measure of implementation is to ensure children not only acquire the appropriate age-related knowledge linked to the curriculum, but also skills which equip them to progress from the start of their Religious Education journey in Nursery up until the end of Key Stage 2.

 There are a number of ways you can support your child’s Religious Education at home; by helping to prepare your child for the Sacraments, using the ‘suggested activities’ outlined in the Termly Newsletter, attending Mass regularly, talking about church visits, saying prayers together as a family.